atomisthq/docs/docs/reference-docs/rug-conventions.md

 ### Rug Archives

-Rug Archives that contain any Rug DSL files are named in their `manifest.yml` file or `package.json` file if using TypeScript, which are located in the `.atomist` directory.
+Rug Archive configuration is stored in a file in the `.atomist` directory.
+Rug Archives that contain Rug DSL Rugs have their configuration stored in `.atomist/manifest.yml`.
+Rug Archives using TypeScript store their configuration in `.atomist/package.json`.
+If your archive has both Rug DSL and TypeScript Rugs, you must use the `package.json` format.

 If using the Rug DSL `manifest.yml` then it should name Rug archives according to the following rules:

 *   `group`: The organisation behind this Rug Archive.
-Most commonly the GitHub organisation that they reside in.
+Most commonly the GitHub organisation in which they reside.

 *   `artifact`: Name of the Rug Archive (see next section)

-*   `version`: [Semantic version](http://semver.org/) of this Rug Archive
+*   `version`: [Semantic version][semver] of this Rug Archive

 *   `requires`: Specify the exact, or bounded, version of the Rug language that your Rug Archive has been tested against.